 Direct financial compensation

 This type of compensation is given in the form of money directly.
 Examples of direct financial compensation include basic payments (such as salaries or wages), incentives or bonuses, and allowances.
+The company should set aside a little income for employee incentives and the company can do it easily when it uses automated accounting software to control its financial state.

 Indirect financial compensation